runeh/typical-fetch/README.md

 Toolkit for creating strongly typed HTTP calls.

-`typical-fetch` lets users generate fetcher functions that perform HTTP calls.
+`typical-fetch` generates functions that wrap HTTP calls and make sure responses and errors are strictly typed.
-This is useful when hand-crafting HTTP API clients, and code generators that emit API client code.

 Principles: